 - I don’t want any debt when I graduate.

-- I don’t care about some loans; I just don’t want to worry about money while I’m in school.
+- No interested.
+I just don’t want to worry about money while I’m in school.

 - I’ll pick a top school, and land a great job so student loans won’t be an issue.